YugabyteDB-Samples/yugabyte-simple-java-app/README.md

 name = Jessica, age = 28, country = USA, balance = 8400
 name = John, age = 28, country = Canada, balance = 10600
 ```

+## Explore App Logic

+Congrats!
+You successfully executed a simple Java app that works with Yugabyte Cloud.
+Now, let's look into the source
+code:
+1. Open the `SampleApp.java` located under the `simple-java-app-yugabyte-cloud/src/main/java/SampleApp.java` folder.
+2. Check the `main` method that establishes a connection with your cloud instance via the topology-aware JDBC driver.
+3. Look into the `createDatabase` method that uses Postgres-compliant DDL commands to create a sample database.
+4. Check the `selectAccounts` method that queries your distributed data with so familiar SQL `SELECT` statement.
+5. Explore the `transferMoneyBetweenAccounts` method that updates your data consistently with distributed transactions.

+## Questions or Issues?

+Send us a note in Slack